Free In 30! -> Personal Budget

 Making a budget is usually not much fun, and sticking to it might not be easy.
 However, this is an important step.
 You must be a good manager of your money in order to have the financial freedom to do whatever you want.

 In order to prepare a budget, it is important to track your spending to see what your expenses are.
 You can do this on paper, or on the computer in a spreadsheet.
-If you don't have spreadsheet software, you can use the free Google Spreadsheets.
+If you don't have spreadsheet software, you can use the free Google Sheets.
 You could also use a software program such as Quicken™ or Microsoft® Money.

 Track your spending by categories such as